hashicorp/terraform-provider-google/website/docs/r/dataflow_job.html.markdown

 - - -

 * `parameters` - (Optional) Key/Value pairs to be passed to the Dataflow job (as used in the template).
 * `labels` - (Optional) User labels to be specified for the job.
 Keys and values should follow the restrictions specified in the [labeling restrictions](https://cloud.google.com/compute/docs/labeling-resources#restrictions) page.
+   **NOTE**: Google-provided Dataflow templates often provide default labels that begin with `goog-dataflow-provided`.
+   Unless explicitly set in config, these labels will be ignored to prevent diffs on re-apply.
 * `max_workers` - (Optional) The number of workers permitted to work on the job.
 More workers may improve processing speed at additional cost.
 * `on_delete` - (Optional) One of "drain" or "cancel".
 Specifies behavior of deletion during `terraform destroy`.
 See above note.
 * `project` - (Optional) The project in which the resource belongs.
 If it is not provided, the provider project is used.